 Until one marvelous day I saw an idea and I ran with it.
 Then the Toddler Restaurant Kit was born and dining out has never been the same (thank God for that).

-The items I have chose are age appropriate and all have a purpose.
+The items I have chosen are age appropriate and all have a purpose.
 As a former teacher I know that if you meet children at their level they are more likely to engage in independent play for a longer period of time.
 This is exactly what you want when you’re focus is not 100% on your child (aka you’re trying to get your grub on).

-*Affiliate links included at no extra cost to you.
-I will never promote things I do not use and believe in.*
+*Affiliate links included at no extra cost to you.*

 Toddler Restaurant Kit: